paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2000-04-01-biege_to_bondiblue.md

 Later the Bondi-Blue colour was replaced with Blueberry (a lighter bluer colour), and four other colours were introduced.
 For the first time the consumer could decide the colour of their computer — something they were able to do with their cars decades ago.
 With the second major revision, a new graphite (grey) colour was introduced which was more transparent than the five other colours and was aimed at a more conservative user.

-{% include 'figure' with '/images/2000/04/beige_to_bondiblue/apple_imac_flowershot.png'
+{% render 'figure' with '/images/2000/04/beige_to_bondiblue/apple_imac_flowershot.png'
   caption: 'A later revision to the iMac would introduced four additional colour options.'
 %}